 St. John the Baptist Catholic Church is a formerly Anglican, now happily Catholic parish in the Personal Ordinariate of the Chair of Saint Peter.
 The Ordinariate is the North American diocese created by Benedict XVI for formerly Anglican parishes like ours.
 We are obedient to the Magisterium of the Catholic Church in all things.
 Our beautiful and traditional liturgy, which seeks to preserve elements of Anglicanism within the Catholic Church, is approved by the Vatican for use in the Ordinariate.
 We are permanently settled in Bridgeport, PA and serve the Philadelphia area.

-Above all, we seek to worship and serve God by practicing the catholic and apostolic faith.
-Our hope is to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His mystical body, the Catholic Church.
+Our primary mission is to spread the joy of Jesus Christ through the beauty of the Anglican tradition in full communion with the Roman Catholic Church.
+We hope to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His mystical body, the Catholic Church.
 Roman Catholics and all those in full communion with the Catholic Church are welcome to receive Communion with us.

 We believe that Jesus is the incarnate Son of God who died for our sins, and through whom we are reconciled to God and offered a place in heaven.
 We regard Scripture as God's word, containing all things necessary to salvation and to be understood within the Tradition and the teaching of the Magisterium.

 In the midst of all the confusion in the world today, St. John's tries to help people come to God and his Church with all the assistance of the rich Anglican tradition.
 The faith which has been handed down to us from the apostles is a priceless treasure.
 We are determined to uphold it, practice it as best we can, and pass it unimpaired to our children.